lionelvillard/knative-examples/examples/data-processing/README.md

 This application shows you two Knative functions (written in JavaScript) that write and read text and image data to Cloudant, a hosted Apache CouchDB service.
 The scenario demonstrates how Knative functions can work with data services and execute logic in response to database changes.

 One function connects to Cloudant and inserts text and binary data as an attachment.
-The function configuration mounts the Cloudant credential produced by the [IBM cloud operator](https://github.com/IBM/cloud-operators/).
+The function configuration mounts the Cloudant credentials produced by the [IBM cloud operator](https://github.com/IBM/cloud-operators/).

 A second function responds to the changes that were inserted into Cloudant by the first function.
 Instead of being manually invoked, the developer defines a Knative CouchDB source listening to Cloudant changes.